intelliot/x-address-proposal/src/README.md

 ## Abstract

-Destination tags provide a way for exchanges, payment processors, corporates or entities which accept incoming payments, escrows, checks and similar transactions to use a single receiving wallet while being able to disambiguate incoming transactions by instructing the senders to include a destination tag.
+Destination tags provide a way for exchanges, payment processors, corporates or entities which accept incoming payments, escrows, checks and similar transactions to use a single receiving account (wallet) while being able to disambiguate incoming transactions by instructing the senders to include a destination tag.

 This draft presents a way of encoding a tagged address: an address that contains both the target wallet as well as a destination tag as a single unit.

+We further extend the tagged address to encode two other values:
+- A network ID indicating whether the address is intended for use in production or in test
+- An optional expiration to be enforced by client software

+The result is referred to as an Extended Address or X Address.

 ## Motivation